paulrobertlloyd/data-imgsrc/README.md

-# data-imgsrc
+# data-imgsrc.js
 ### Conditional loading of images, with source URLs referenced in HTML

 ## Usage

-**data-imgsrc** looks for the presence of the `data-imgsrc` attribute on either placeholder elements or links.
+**data-imgsrc** looks for the presence of a `data-imgsrc` attribute on either placeholder elements or links to higher resolution images.

-### Using with a placeholder elements
+### Using with placeholder elements
 You can add the `data-imgsrc` attribute to a placeholder element (such as `<div>`).

 ```html
 <div class="pull-left" data-imgsrc="/path/to/image.jpg">Fallback content</div>
 ```

-This element will be swapped for an image when the script runs and the conditions for loading images are met:
+This element will be swapped out for an image when the script runs and the conditions for loading images are met:

 ```html
 <img class="pull-left" src="/path/to/image.jpg"/>